Underwater hockey in Turkey: Clubs

-Baracuda (Kocaeli), Başkent (Ankara), Bilimsel Yüzme (Istanbul), Denizatı (Istanbul), Deniz Yıldızları (Kocaeli), Dumlupınar (Kütahya), Istanbul Sualtı (Istanbul), İzmit Sualtı (Kocaeli), Kocaeli Gençlik (Kocaeli), Kocaeli Yarımca (Kocaeli), ODTÜ (Ankara), Olimpik (Istanbul).
+Baracuda (Kocaeli), Başkent (Ankara), Bilimsel Yüzme (Istanbul), Denizatı (Istanbul), Deniz Yıldızları (Kocaeli), Dumlupınar (Kütahya), Istanbul Sualtı (Istanbul), İzmit Sualtı (Kocaeli), Kocaeli Gençlik (Kocaeli), Kocaeli Yarımca (Kocaeli), ODTÜ (Ankara), Olimpik (Istanbul), Hacettepe(Ankara).

 Domestic Competitions

 The underwater hockey sport began in Turkey with the first championship held in October 1999 in Çankırı.

-At the Federation Cup in 2018 held in Çanakkale, 8 women's and 16 men's teams participated.
+At the Federation Cup in 2018 held in Çanakkale, eight women's teams and 16 men's teams participated.
 At the 2019 Federation Cup in Çanakkale, 13 women's and 19 men's teams from 21 clubs took part.
-At the 2020 Federation Cup, 10 women's and 17 men's teams from 17 clubs competed in Istanbul.
+At the 2020 Federation Cup, ten women's and 17 men's teams from 17 clubs competed in Istanbul.

-At the Turkish U19 Championship in 2019 held at Kütahya, 10 women's teams and 21 men's teams participated.
+At the Turkish U19 Championship in 2019 held at Kütahya, ten women's teams and 21 men's teams participated.

 National team

 Turkey's first international appearance took place at the Underwater Hockey World Championships held in Hobart, Australia, with a national team formed following the 2000 Turkish Championship.
 The first achievements of the women's and men's national teams came as runners-up at the 2007 Underwater Games World Championship held in Bari, Italy.
 At the same competition, a Turkish referee took part for the first time.